Wednesday, November 6, 2024

 The Old Testament (Judaic Scriptures) are fascinating to me as they show the evolution of the Jewish religion from a tribal, mountaintop understanding of God as one of many gods, to the one God of monotheism.
 I consider the book of Genesis to be the most singular important book of the Bible.
 It is the bedrock on which both the Old and New Testaments rests.

 The New Testament, on the other hand, is an attempt to present a consistent narrative about Jesus as the Messiah, the Christ of God.
 The consistent narrative consists of the Synoptic Gospels of Matthew, Mark and Luke that present a linear narrative about Jesus life, ministry, death, and resurrection that contain his teachings in forms of conversations, sermons, and parables..
-Then there is a theological presentation of who Jesus that begins with the Gospel of John, the legendary account sof the Acts of the Apostles, the letters of and ascribed to Paul, Peter, James, John, Jude and the Revelation of John.
-Most of the New Testament is aimed of promoting the teachings about Jesus; otherwise known as, the apostolic teaching.
+Then there is a theological presentation of who Jesus that begins with the Gospel of John, the legendary accounts found in the Acts of the Apostles, the letters ascribed to Paul, Peter, James, John, Jude and the Book of Revelation.
+Most of the New Testament is aimed of promoting the teachings about Jesus; otherwise known as, the apostolic teachings.

-For me the Bible is not the Word of God.
+The Bible is not the Word of God.
 It is religious literature and nothing more.
-Like the Greek myths, the Jewish and Christian myths and legends contained in it tells us more about who we are than who or what God is.
+Like the Greek myths, the Jewish and Christian myths contained in it tells us more about who we are than who or what God is.

 * * *

-I find myself questioning how a collection of books at least two to three thousand years old maintains its hold on people or why the moral codes of an ancient civilization is considered the basis for all moral and ethical decisions being made today; especially, what is recognized as Western civilization.
+I find myself questioning how a collection of books at least two to three thousand years old maintains its hold on people or why the moral codes of an ancient civilization is considered the basis for all moral and ethical decisions being made today.
 By now, we know that stealing, murder, adultery, for example, are wrong.
 I sometimes think the fear of losing the Bible is that we humans will go off the rails and lose all sense moral and ethical conduct.
 Personally, I doubt that.
 The problem I have is that it so many Christians use the Bible to bully and justify harming people in the name of a God.

 Jesus was no literalist when it came to the scriptures he knew.
 While Jesus in the Gospel of Matthew claims he did not come to change one "jot or tittle" of the law, he certainly broadened the law's meaning.
 For instance, whenever Jesus says something like, "You have heard... but I say ....."
 A good example of this is when he says in Matthew 5, "Love your neighbors and hate your enemies, but I say love your enemies and pray for those who persecute you, that you may claim yourselves to be the children of your Father in heaven"

-If Christians would follow Jesus' example in treating scripture as a living document, open to interpretation and reinterpretation as the times demand.
-Jesus places our enemies and persecutors in the same category as our neighbors, the people we are to love and in claiming oneself to be child of God moves us to recognize that one's enemies and persecutors is also a sibling in the eyes of God.
+If only Christians would follow Jesus' example of treating scripture as a living document, open to interpretation and reinterpretation as the times demand.
+Jesus places our enemies and persecutors in the same category as our neighbors, the people we are to love.
+In claiming oneself to be child of God moves one to recognize that one's enemies and persecutors are also one's sibling in the eyes of God.
 How are we to treat such siblings?
 Do we give them multiple chances to recognize us as their siblings or do we disown them?

 The resurrection story is mnemonic device to keep Jesus' teachings alive and relevant following his death.
 People, at the time, undoubtedly believed it to be a factually true story and it certainly is presented in the Gospels as being so.
 Nevertheless, like so much of miraculous accounts recorded in the Bible, there is little or no proof or way of proving them to be factual events.
 The resurrection stories of Jesus fall into the category of things unprovable and non-replicable.
-Believing or disbelieving such stories does neither enhance nor deprive them of meaning, which is why I believe they remain relevant to the human experience.
+Believing or disbelieving such stories does neither enhance nor deprive them of meaning, which is why I believe they have relevance in defining the human experience.

-Undoubtedly, the Holy Bible will remain the foundational mainstay of Christianity, but I feel it needs to be recalibrated from the position of being the only source of understanding Jesus.
-God, and used as the sole lens through which Christians view the world.
-There is so much information coming to light via historical discoveries, anthropology, the sciences, etc. that continue to shed new light on our world, our planet home, our place in the universe, and the importance of all living things and all human beings.
+Undoubtedly, the Holy Bible will remain the foundational mainstay of Christianity, but I feel it needs to be recalibrated from the position of being the only source of understanding Jesus and God.
+There is so much information coming to light via historical discoveries, anthropology, the sciences that continue to shed new light on our planet home, our place in the universe, and the importance of all living things.
 As such, I see a need to reevaluate the meaning and role of these ancient scriptures in the light of such information.

 * * *

 God indeed moves in mysterious and wondrous ways.
-The being-ness that is the vastness of the universe, the macrocosm and microcosm, presents multidimensional possibilities as exhibited by the creative forces that have brought about our lives and all the forms of plant and animal existence we know on this planet and beyond.
+The being-ness that is the vastness of the universe, the macrocosm and microcosm, presents multidimensional possibilities as exhibited by the creative forces that have brought about our lives and all the forms of plant and animal existence we know on this planet.

-Obviously, the beliefs I grew up with and that have shaped and have become part of my psyche has experienced changes over the years.
+Obviously, the beliefs I grew up and which became part of my psyche has experienced changes over the years.
 At times these changes have made me feel discomfort as what I had thought I believed with all my heart began to melt away.
 As such, one questions why one stays and continues to nominally belong to a Christian church whose doctrines one largely disagrees with.
 While I have left and am letting go of many of my indoctrinated beliefs about God and Jesus, I am finding new ways to understand the concept of God and the person of Jesus that I find more meaningful than what I have previously believed throughout most of my life.

 * * *